YousraMaged/sary-assessment/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run start` for a dev server to make sure to run both JSON server and angular app.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding